Can You Feel the Excitement? Kamala Is Back and in the Lead!

 Advertisement

 Of course, that's how such legislation always starts.
 But government is an ever-growing machine that must be fed.
 Today, it's this narrow set of buildings.
-Tomorrow it's any property for sale in NYC.
+Tomorrow, is there any property for sale in NYC?

 Councilwoman Vickie Paladino went off against the legislature over the act.

-"The idea that we have to consult with the building department and give a six-month period of time for someone else to make an offer is absolutely outrageous.
+"The idea that we have to consult with the building department and give six months for someone else to make an offer is absolutely outrageous.
 And to say it's government overreach is 100% true.
 This is absolutely maniacal," she continues.
 “I do not understand how this body works when it comes to individual citizens of this city.
 This is overreach at its very best."

 "I'm a homeowner, and no one is going to tell me or anybody else I know that's worked so damn hard to own a three or a four family home that I have to submit the ability to sell my house first to the building department and then offer it up to a non-for-profit when my neighbor across the street may want to buy it," Paladino says.
 "And they have to wait six months?
 Nonsense."